terraform-aws-modules/terraform-aws-eks/README.md

 * You want these resources to exist within security groups that allow communication and coordination.
 These can be user provided or created within the module.
 * You've created a Virtual Private Cloud (VPC) and subnets where you intend to put the EKS resources.
 The VPC satisfies [EKS requirements](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html).

+## Important note

+The default `cluster_version`is now 1.16.
+Kubernetes 1.16 includes a number of deprecated API removals, and you need to ensure your applications and add ons are updated, or workloads could fail after the upgrade is complete.
+For more information on the API removals, see the [Kubernetes blog post](https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16/).
+For action you may need to take before upgrading, see the steps in the [EKS documentation](https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html#1-16-prequisites).

+Please set explicitly your `cluster_version` to an older EKS version until your workloads are ready for Kubernetes 1.16.

 ## Usage example

 A full example leveraging other community modules is contained in the [examples/basic directory](https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/examples/basic).